-One of our most loved musicals is set to return this summer and with it the Strictly judge we love to hate.
+One of our most loved musicals is set to return tomorrow and with it the Strictly judge we love to hate.
 ANNIE is the musical and stepping back into the shoes of Miss Hannigan is the fab-u-lous CRAIG REVEL HORWOOD.

 It’s a story which has had many lives, but on stage is where it works best, and if you need any proof, just ask the thousands who saw the show on its last visit to the Wales Millennium back in August 2019 (pre-covid days).
 Craig was here then and was a real show-stealer, next to little orphan Annie that is.

 The tour returns to the centre, opening this evening through till Saturday.